 Figure 5.16.
 Host survival and bacterial dynamics in myd88 mutant zebrafish embryos infected with SH1000, sagB and phePsaeR.
 (A) Survival percentage at 90 hours post-injection of myd88 mutant (-/-) and wild-type sibling (+/+) embryos either non injected, injected with PBS or infected with 2000 CFU of sagB and 1500 CFU of phePsaeR. n = 35, 22, 43-44 and 27-30 embryos per group respectively.
 The phePsaeR data was in collaboration with Dr. Tomasz Prajsnar.
+N = 1 experiment.
 (B) Survival kinetics of myd88 mutant (-/-) and wild-type sibling (+/+) embryos infected with 2000 CFU of SH1000. n = 38 embryos per group.
+N = 1 experiment.
 Statistics: log-rank test, p > 0.05.
 (C) Post mortem bacterial load in the myd88 mutant (-/-) and wild-type sibling (+/+) embryos infected with the 2000 CFU of SH1000.
 Each dot represents one embryo.
 The lines represent the median and interquartile range.
 Statistics: Mann-Whitney test, p < 0.05.
 (D) Bacterial dynamics in myd88 mutant (-/-) (green open circles) and wild-type sibling (+/+) (black open circles) embryos infected with 2000 CFU of sagB.
+N = 1 experiment.
+The bacterial load decreased in all but one myd88 mutant embryo, indicating that the mutant is unable to cause disease whether MyD88 is functional or not.
+But again, the bacterial load was lower than it should have been since at 0 hours post-infection an average hundred bacteria were recovered from infected embryos whilst injection in PBS indicated a correct inoculum size.
+Equipment failure during my secondment prevented the bacterial dynamics of phePsaeR from being determined in the myd88 mutant line.

+Experiments with the myd88 mutant line confirmed the results obtained with the myd88 morpholino knock-down.
+Indeed, absence of functional MyD88 had no impact on host survival during infection by SH1000, sagB and phePsaeR.
+Bacterial dynamics showed that sagB was also unable to develop in mutant embryos.
+This results showed that the infected host was not impaired in its ability to defend against S. aureus when MyD88 is not functional.
+Therefore, the innate immune response is likely to initiate via MyD88-independent pathways in response to systemic S. aureus infection.

 5.2.3.
 Different strains lead to different interleukin 1β expression levels

-In the first result sections of this chapter we have seen that there was no significant difference of expression of the global immune transcription factor NFκB between strains.
+In the first result sections of this chapter we have seen that there was no significant difference in NFκB expression between embryos infected with SH1000 or sagB.
 Additionally, a major adapter signalling molecule linking TLR receptors and NFkB signalling, MyD88, was not required for host survival in the zebrafish model of S. aureus systemic infection.
 I therefore focused more specifically on the inflammatory response to the various S. aureus strains.
 Interleukin 1β is the principal pro-inflammatory cytokine of the innate immune system and is quickly activated in response to injury and infection (Ogryzko et al. 2013).
 Herein, IL-1β expression was studied using in situ hybridisation, as in the aforementioned publication.
 The aim was to compare IL-1β expression in embryos infected with SH1000, sagB and phePsaeR in order to identify a possible difference explaining the contrasting behaviour of the mutant strains in the synergy effect (see Chapter 4).

 5.2.3.1.
 Early in infection, expression of IL-1β is dependent on the size of the inoculum